 The truth is a stack of books on top of the kitchen table doesn’t give you quite as much flexibility as a proper tripod does so spend a little cash and grab one that is sturdy and can rotate through 360 degrees.
 You’re going to need the camera to be at eye level, but that doesn’t mean you need a huge tripod.
 You can still make use of that kitchen table or even a chair minus the stack of books of course.

-Natural light would be ideal, preferably from a big window, but relying on the weather doesn’t always work out and cloud cover might just ruin your perfectly lit room in a heartbeat.
+Natural light would be ideal, preferably from a big window, but relying on the weather doesn’t always work out and direct sunlight might just ruin your perfectly lit room in a heartbeat.

 That’s why we recommend investing in a relatively inexpensive ring light.
 These are available everywhere right now and some will even allow you to place your smartphone at its centre.
 Most will have two light settings for warm and cold so you can experiment with both to see what gives you the most natural look.

 When setting up your light, you’ll want to direct it in such a way that there is minimal shadowing and no glare.
-You’ll want to have as natural a look as possible instead of a washed out look so don’t go too bright thinking it will look better because the chances are it won’t.
+You’ll want to have as natural a look as possible instead of a washed out look, so don’t go too bright thinking it will look better because the chances are it won’t.
+Aim for soft light to enhance facial features and create a more appealing image.

 Choose the right environment